benwinding/benw-blog/source/_posts/the-history-of-writing-tech.md

 ![The magic of generative AI](https://i.imgur.com/67oWGhR.jpg)

 From the bleeding edge of writer's technology comes *Generative AI Prompts*.
 These systems expand on your input, and can output many paragraphs of well-written original content, based only on a single sentence.
 Truly incredible technology, but almost entirely removes the writer's *style* and *stream of thought* from the process.
+It's often up to the machine to guess what you're brief command was intending.

-Here's a table summarizing my thought's on each piece of *writing tech*:
+Here's a table summarising my thought's on each piece of *writing tech*:

 ![Different writing technologies and their attributes](https://i.imgur.com/lzD5Xtt.png)